Squadron admiral

 Squadron admiral and squadron vice-admiral are senior naval flag officer ranks, usually equivalent to vice admiral in Anglophone countries.
 A squadron admiral or squadron vice-admiral is typically senior to a vice admiral and junior to an admiral.

 Squadron admiral

 Squadron admiral is commissioned officer rank used the navies of Brazil and Italy.

 Brazil

 Squadron admiral (Almirante de esquadra) is a rank used by the Brazilian Navy.
 It ranks directly above the vice admiral and immediately below an admiral.
 It is equivalent to an army general in the Brazilian Army and lieutenant brigadier of air in the Brazilian Air Force.

 Italy

 Squadron admiral (Ammiraglio di squadra) is a rank used by the Italian Navy.
 It ranks directly above the divisional admiral and immediately below a squadron admiral with special assignments.
-It is equivalent to a army corps general in the Italian Army and air squadron general in the Italian Air Force.
+It is equivalent to an army corps general in the Italian Army and air squadron general in the Italian Air Force.

 When appointed to the Chief of the Defence Staff, squadron admirals will be given the rank of squadron admiral with special assignments (ammiraglio di squadra con incarichi speciali).